NASSWIEL/NASSWIEL/README.md

 # Hello you, It is Nayef!

 Welcome to my GitHub profile!
-I'm a passionate software engineer with expertise in modern web and mobile technologies, specializing in creating robust, scalable applications.
+I'm a passionate software engineer with expertise AI researhch and web developpement.

 ## About Me
 I'm a software engineer who enjoys coding and building AI solutions.